dimagi/commcare-cloud/docs/commcare-cloud/commands/index.md

 - plan: generate plan details from migration plan
 - migrate: stop nodes and copy shard data according to plan
 - commit: update database docs with new shard allocation
+- clean: remove shard files from hosts where they aren't needed

 #### `downtime`